p1ratrulezzz/mtproxy-server-linux/README.md

 # Before you start installation

 Some VPS providers are blocking Telegram connections from their servers.
-Here is the list of these services and it will be filled in during some time, but for now there are already theese ones:
+Here is the list of these services and it will be filled in during some time, but for now there are already these ones:

 * OVH
 * IPhoster